 This is because the Alarm system itself is set in the Alexa device itself, hopefully, we will see more features like this in the future!

-Just to help with this, if the night before your partner is asleep and you want to avoid waking your partner with the alarm, you can walk up to your Alexa unit and whisper to it, “Alexa, set volume to one.”
+Just to help with this, if the night before your partner is asleep and you want to avoid waking your partner with the alarm, you can walk up to your Alexa unit and whisper to it, “Alexa, set the volume to one.”

 This will result in a small flash but no voice response.
 Now ask Alexa to set the Alarm at the time you need by whispering to it and you’ll get a VERY quiet whispering response.

-So, the Amazon Alexa devices are great value for the money you send, they’re one of my favourite Smart Home Assistant devices.
+So, the Amazon Alexa devices are great value for the money you send, they’re one of my favorite Smart Home Assistant devices.
 Regardless of the inability to work properly without WiFi, I do think it’s worth getting the full Echo devices even if you just use them as a budget Bluetooth Speaker.